maxime-tournier/maxime-tournier.github.com/notes/rigid.md

-quaternion normalization: from a series of unit dual quaternions $$g_i = q_i + \epsilon t_i q_i$$ we may blend them however we like to obtain some (possibly non-unit) dual quaternion $$\tilde{g} = f\block{g_i}$$, which we can then normalize to obtain a rigid transform:
+quaternion normalization: from a series of unit dual quaternions $$g_i = q_i + \epsilon t_i q_i$$ we may blend them however we like to obtain some (possibly non-unit) dual quaternion $$\tilde{g} = f\block{g_i}$$, which we can then normalize to obtain a unit dual quaternion, and a corresponding rigid transformation:

 $$g = \frac{\bar{g}}{\norm{\bar{g}}}$$